 For most of us, reverting to our phones — particularly social media — is often an escape from whatever is going on around us.
 Whether you’re escaping boredom in a doctor’s office or escaping the laundry list of to-do’s that life has thrown at you, too much screen time is a recipe for disaster.
 Make small decisions each day to help wean you from that unnecessary sensory overload.
 Silence your phone and put it in a different room while watching Netflix.
 Trade in your phone alarm for an actual alarm clock and turn your phone off when you go to sleep.

-More often than not, what we subconsciously tend to be an escape, turns into a pile of emails, a comparison game of life, and an overwhelming world of anxiety.
+More often than not, what we subconsciously turn to as an escape, winds up being a pile of emails, a comparison game of life, and an overwhelming world of anxiety.

 2. Establish a Healthy Bedtime Routine